ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 ## Benchmarking methodology

 To ensure a consistent environment for benchmarking, a new Docker container was spun up for each individual benchmark.
-Data was read from a HDD and the database was stored on an NvME SSd.
+No storage was persisted between Docker containers.
+Data including NetCDF and CSV files were read from a HDD and the database was stored on an NvME SSD.

-TODO: What was on which drive?

 Hardware: